boylesoftware/x2node-ws-resources/README.md

 * `:min` - _Minimum value_.
 Test if the value is greater or equal to the parameter value.
 * `:max` - _Maximum value_.
 Test if the value is less or equal to the parameter value.
 * `:pat` - _Pattern_.
 Test if the value matches the regular expression provided as the parameter value.
 The test is case-insensitive.
-* `:sub` - _Substring_.
+* `:mid` - _Substring_.
 Test if the value contains the substring provided as the parameter value.
 The test is case-insensitive.
 * `:pre` - _Prefix_.
 Test if the value starts with the string provided as the parameter value.
 The test is case-insensitive.
 * `:alt` - _Alternatives_.
 Test if the value is one of the pipe-separated values provided as the parameter value.
 * Nothing - _Equality_ or _Presence_.
 If no test is specified, test if the value is equal to the value provided as the parameter value.
 If the parameter does not have a value, test if the value is not empty.